 The Company's Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
 The Company's risk management policies are established to identify and analyse the risk faced by the Company, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
-Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.
-The Board of Directors oversees how management monitors compliance with the Company's risk management policies and procedures, and reviews the adequacy of the risk management framework in relation to the risks faced by the Company.
+Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's risk management policies and processes how management monitors compliance with the Company's risk management policies and processes how management monitors compliance with the Company.
+The Board of Directors oversees how management monitors compliance with the Company.
 The Board of Director is assisted in its oversight role by internal audit team.
-Internal audit team, undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported to the Board of Directors.
+Internal audit team undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported to the Board of Directors.

-Notes forming part of the Financial Statements for the year ended 31st March 2022

-(Amount in rupees, except share and per share data, unless otherwise stated)
+Iconic Property Developers Private Limited CIN: U70100MH2010PTC205955 Notes forming part of the Financial Statements for the year ended 31st March 2023 (Amount in rupees, except share and per share data, unless otherwise stated)